Death of James Cook: Affray on beach and Cook's death

-Phillips and four other marines made it to the pinnace and the cutter which pulled away.
+Phillips and four other marines made it to the pinnace and the cutter, which pulled away.
 The launch had already pulled away after the firing had started, its commander, Lieutenant John Williamson, misinterpreting Cook's signal.
-The Resolution opened fire with cannon and most of the Hawaiians retreated.
-Four marines were also killed in the affray and the British left the five bodies onshore.
+The Resolution opened fire with cannon, and most of the Hawaiians retreated.
+Four marines were also killed in the affray, and the British left the five bodies onshore.
 (Note: The four marines killed in the confrontation were: Corporal James Thomas, Private Theophilus Hinks, Private Thomas Fatchett and Private John Allen.)
-Seventeen Hawaiians were killed at Ka'awaloa and another eight were killed elsewhere around the bay on the same day.
+Seventeen Hawaiians were killed at Kaʻawaloa, and another eight were killed elsewhere around the bay on the same day.